kishorgs/BrainStrokeDetection/README.md

 ## Conclusion

 This project successfully implements a machine learning model for detecting brain strokes using CT scan images.
-The developed GUI allows easy image uploading and prediction, enhancing accessibility for healthcare applications.
+The developed React.js frontend allows easy image uploading and prediction, while FastAPI ensures a smooth backend API for serving the model.
 Further improvements could involve testing the model on a larger dataset and optimizing the architecture.